michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 >Dispose bags are used to return ARC like behavior to RX.
 >When a DisposeBag is deallocated, it will call dispose on each of the added disposables.

 You add the `Disposable`s you create when you subscribe to the bag.
-When the bag's `deinit` is called the `Disposable`s (subscriptions) that didn't finish will be disposed of.
+When the bag's `deinit` is called (for example when the `ExampleClass` object gets deallocated) the `Disposable`s (subscriptions) that didn't finish will be disposed of.

 It's used to dispose of old references that you pass in the closure and resources that are not needed anymore: for example an open HTTP connection, a database connection or a cache.

-If you don't understand now, don't worry, a concrete example is coming.
+If you don't understand now, don't worry, a better example is coming.

 ### Observable operators